SecureBio-ai/mcq-grader/README.md

 ## Exam format
 The exam should be a .tsv file with at least four columns: `{question, A, B, answer}`.
 The exam can have A-Z option columns.
 If your exam has different kinds of multiple-choice questions (e.g., True/False, a question with six options) simply leave the option columns you don't need blank.

-You may include other columns (with different names) – these will be ignored by mcq-grader.
+You may include other columns (with different names) after the question, choices, and answer columns – these will be ignored by mcq-grader.

 Mcq-grader will parse the exam to check for logical inconsistencies like "Correct answer given as C but only options A